tanakamotsi03-glitch/Restaurant-Profitability-And-Menu-Engineering-Optimization/README.md

 - Restaurant Locations
 - Calendar Data

-The data model was structured using a star schema to support efficient reporting and DAX calculations.
+The data model was structured using a schema to support efficient reporting and DAX calculations.

 ## Data Model ##

-Below is the star schema used to support the analysis.
+Below is the schema used to support the analysis.

 ![Data Model](Dataset/data_model.png)